canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 Canonical Kubernetes CAPI providers should reconcile workload clusters and perform in-place upgrades based on the metadata in the cluster manifest.

-This can be used in environments where rolling upgrades are not a viable option such as edge deployments.
+This can be used in environments where rolling upgrades are not a viable option such as edge deployments and non-HA clusters.

 ## Rationale
 <!--